Steps

 # Action step

-Actions carry out an operation in your target app, such as a create, update, or search operation.
-Each action requires a set of input fields and typically returns data i.e. output data tree.
+Actions perform operations in your target app, such as create, update, or search actions on records.
+Each action requires specific input fields and returns an output data tree, which you can use to map data into subsequent steps.

 # Example: Action step

-The following step carries out a Search organizations action in a Zendesk integration.
-The input fields on the left shows the available fields to search for a Zendesk organization by:
+This example demonstrates a Search organizations action in a Zendesk integration.
+The input fields allow you to search for a Zendesk organization using the following criteria:

 Searching Zendesk organizations by Salesforce account name.
 Example recipe (opens new window)

-In the following case, the Update organization action uses the ID field from the Search organizations action to identify which Zendesk organization to update (ID field as highlighted).
+For example, the Update organization action uses the ID Properties datapill from the Search organizations output to identify which Zendesk organization to update.
+The ID Properties datapill uniquely identifies the organization to ensure that the correct record is updated.

 Updating Zendesk organization identified by ID.
 Example recipe (opens new window)